 UPDATE: Most of the league cancellations mentioned in this article occurred during the winters of 2020 and 2021.
-By the winter of 2022 and 2023, however, most broomball leagues are back and running as normal.
+By the winter of 2023-24, however, most broomball leagues are back and running as normal.

 ORIGINAL ARTICLE: With the covid outbreak spreading across America and the world, most recreational sports leagues shut down entirely.
 However, some leagues are still attempting to play broomball this winter.